lfindlow/lfindlow.github.io/research-project-at-lambda.md

 In most templates, several references can be included in a single command: `~\cite{REF1,REF2,REF3}`.

 ### Splitting up files
 When collaborating on a LaTeX document it helps to not keep the entire report in one file but instead to split it up into `1_introduction.tex`, `2_related.tex` and so on.
 We generally use one file per section.
 Large tables should be saved in their own separate files.
-To include these separate files (here we assume we have 7 files) into the main LaTeX file, use:
+To include these separate files (here we assume we have 7 files) into the main LaTeX file, use (we here assume the files are stored in a folder named `sections`):

 ```latex
 \input{sections/1_introduction}